Have you ever eaten something and said out loud: Man, I shouldn’t have eaten that! Then the guilt floods your whole body.

 Now let’s rearrange our thinking and let me ask you another question: have you ever thought about how this guilt could actually be more harmful than actually eating?
 Today I want to talk to you about that emotional components surrounding food.

 I got the idea for this blog while watching a Joe Dispenza video.
-He told a story about cooking for himself and some friends who had come over to enjoy a meal with wine, which he originally felt guilty about.
+He told a story about cooking for himself and some friends who had come over to enjoy a meal with wine, which he originally felt guilty of.
 But then he changed his mind and said to himself, “I’m not.”
 I’m going to sit down and feel guilty for eating a meal that I made time to eat.
 When we want something, we lack it, but what would really fulfill us is the opposite – and that, my friends, is wholeness.

 That hit me hard because I realized how much we criticize ourselves about our eating habits!
 The even bigger lightbulb moment for me was when he went on to say that the guilt I felt was WORSE for my body than any bad food I ingested.